 Under the European Banking Authority's (EBA) rules on leverage, the leverage ratio is calculated by dividing Tier 1 capital by on-balance sheet and off-balance sheet assets.
-The leverage ratio remained above regulatory requirements throughout the year, and as at 31 December is 6.0% (2018: 6.4%).
+The leverage ratio remained above regulatory requirements throughout the year, and as at 31 December 2020 is 5.9% (2019: 6.0%).

-As at 31 December 2019, the Bank's Liquidity Coverage Ratio (LCR) was 517% (2018: 287%).
-The LCR exceeds the UK regulatory minimum requirement and reflects the Bank's strategy of maintaining a strong Liquidity position.
+As at 31 December 2020, the Bank's Liquidity Coverage Ratio (LCR) was 288% (2019: 517%).
+The LCR exceeds the UK regulatory minimum requirement.

-Full details regarding the Bank's overall financial position can be found in the Annual Report and Financial Statements for the year ended 31 December 2019 (the Accounts).
+Full details regarding the Bank's overall financial position can be found in the Annual Report and Financial Statements for the year ended 31 December 2020 (the Accounts).
 A summary of the key metrics is shown below.